 - Make sure you accomplish all of your objectives at each meeting.
 View our suggested timeline (available in the Buddy Walk® Organizer Manual once registration is complete).

 - Try to meet once a month and begin planning at least six months prior to your walk.

 - View our sample committee tasks and responsibilities (also available in the Buddy Walk® Organizer Manual once registration is complete).

 - What geographic areas could be effectively included in your Buddy Walk®?

 - Is there sufficient interest in the Buddy Walk® concept among members of your group and the larger community?
 To determine this, hold an informational meeting with your members to explain the Buddy Walk® and the national attention and visibility that will be gained from sponsoring one in your area.

 - Decide if you will be organizing a fundraising Buddy Walk®.
-If you are not a nonprofit organization and would like to hold a fundraising Walk, we recommend reaching out to your local Arc, United Way or other local nonprofit (501c3) organization to assist/partner with you in putting on your walk.
-NDSS is unable umbrella our nonprofit status over local Walks.
+If you are not a nonprofit organization and would like to hold a fundraising Walk, we recommend reaching out to your local Arc, United Way or other local nonprofit (501c3) organization to assist/partner with you in putting on your Walk.
+NDSS is unable to umbrella our nonprofit status over local Walks.

-- The Committee Chairs will determine specific jobs and responsibilities and will assign committee members to small, manageable tasks to be completed in small increments of time.
+- The Committee Chairs will determine specific jobs and responsibilities and will assign committee members to small, manageable tasks to be completed in increments of time.
 This way, you can strive to meet attainable deadlines and celebrate your accomplishments.

 Select a public site

 - Your Buddy Walk® can be in a park, boardwalk, school, shopping mall or another site you deem appropriate.
 You must contact municipal or police authorities to gain approval for use of the site.
 Dependent upon your site, you may need to seek county or state approval.